gajajarosz/hidden-structure/README.txt

 DISTRIBUTION FILE
  - should be in the same format as provided TS1_Dist.txt

-SAMPLE SIZE
-- set this to 1.
-This shouldn’t be a parameter. \\TODO: remove

 ITERATIONS
  - this is the number of times individual data forms are processed algorithms